List of Desperate Housewives characters: Ben Faulkner

-Ben has a financial crisis and decides to do business with a loan shark, which is discovered by Mike.
-Mike then reveals that Renee got twelve million dollars in her divorce, so Ben, who had been ignoring Renee, suddenly begins treating her nicer and even plans to propose to her, but refrains from doing so and admits to her that he wanted to marry her for her money.
-Ben finally takes the money from the loan shark, but later has trouble paying him back and even has a stress-related attack, and ends being taken to the hospital.
-Mike tells Renee about the situation, so she pays off the loan shark behind Ben's back.
-Ben attends Mike's funeral (he was murdered by the loan shark) as an usher.
+Ben has a financial crisis and decides to do business with a loan shark but later has trouble paying him back.
+After a stress-related attack, he is taken to the hospital.
+Mike tells Renee about the situation with the loan shark, so she pays off the loan shark behind Ben's back.

-Renee waits for another proposal from Ben and when he finally pops the question, he gets arrested as the police found Alejandro's body at his construction site.
+Ben decides to propose to Renee, but he gets arrested when the police find Alejandro's body at his construction site.
 Renee gets the ring on her finger before he is taken in for questioning.
-Ben is let go, but when Bree is thanking Ben for covering up the murder for her, the cops are listening in to their phone call.
-Renee finds out that Ben is on the witness list for Bree's trial, and that Ben is keeping a secret about the dead body, so she confronts him but Ben tells her he cannot tell her because he does not want to put her at risk.
-Ben goes to the trial, but refuses to speak.
-He is thrown to prison until he speaks, and the prosecutor threatens Renee with sending him back to Australia unless she confesses what she saw at the progressive party during which Alejandro was killed.
+Ben is let go, but when Bree is thanking Ben for covering up the murder, the cops are listening in to their phone call.
+Renee confronts Ben after finding out that Ben is on the witness list for Bree's trial, but Ben tells her he cannot tell her anything because he does not want to put her at risk.
+Ben goes to the trial but refuses to speak.
+He is arrested and jailed until he speaks, and the prosecutor threatens Renee with sending him back to Australia unless she confesses what she knows.
 In the end, Bree is exonerated, and Ben finally marries Renee.